 Living Lakes Canada Interns

 Living Lakes Canada offers opportunities for youth to share their passion for water conservation while gaining work experience.
-Our summer intern program offers students an opportunity to complete various tasks assisting different Program Managers and collaborating with the team to share their expertise.
+Our summer intern program offers students an opportunity to assist different Living Lakes programs and collaborate with program teams.
 Interns come from across Canada as well as some international universities, typically within study fields of environmental science and/or water management.

 PARTNERS